kristindawn/DC_OpenRefineTufts/_episodes/01-working-with-openrefine.md

 [More on faceting](https://github.com/OpenRefine/OpenRefine/wiki/Faceting)

-Here we will use faceting to look for potential errors in data entry in the `scientificName` column.
+Here we will use faceting to look for potential errors in data entry in the `Month` column.

-1. Scroll over to the `scientificName` column.
+1. Scroll over to the `Month` column.
 2. Click the down arrow and choose `Facet` > `Text facet`.
-3. In the left panel, you'll now see a box containing every unique value in the `scientificName` column along with a number representing how many times that value occurs in the column.
+3. In the left panel, you'll now see a box containing every unique value in the `Month` column along with a number representing how many times that value occurs in the column.
 4. Try sorting this facet by name and by count.
 Do you notice any problems with the data?
 What are they?
 5. Hover the mouse over one of the names in the `Facet` list.
 You should see that you have an `edit` function available.
 6. You could use this to fix an error immediately, and OpenRefine will ask whether you want to make the same correction to every value it finds like that one.
-But OpenRefine offers even better ways to find and fix these errors, which we'll use instead.
-We'll learn about these when we talk about clustering.
+Since there aren't too many errors here, you can go ahead an fix the errors you find.

 > ## Solution
 >
-> There will be several near-identical entries in `scientificName`.
-For example, there is one entry for `Ammospermophilis harrisi` and
-> one entry for `Ammospermophilus harrisii`.
-These are both misspellings of `Ammospermophilus harrisi`.
-We will see how to correct these
-> misspelled and mistyped entries in a later exercise.
+> There will be one year where June is incorrectly abbreviated as Jun and one misspelling of October.
+In the end, there should be 8 months in the facet - April through November.
 {: .solution}

 > ## Exercise
 >
-> 1. Using faceting, find out how many years are represented in the census.
+> 1. Using faceting, look at the YEAR column.
 >
 > 2. Is the column formatted as Number, Date, or Text?
 How does changing the format change the faceting display?
 >